BentHub Adventures

-I am still having this feeling of surreal, I just can't believe that we made it.
+I am still having this surreal feeling, I just can't believe that we made it.
 When we were in Glacier I had a hard time telling myself that we most likely weren't going to make it.
 I'm so happy to know that we are successful, mainly because this trip challenged us in so many ways, it sure was an amazing feat.
 I am so proud of this group, we never fought or argued really just kept pushing through till the end.
 Looking out at the ocean I just stared out thinking, I biked here?
 Wow.
 I wanted to thank everyone who has supported me through my fundraiser!
 Also I want to thank Al Lens for the Canadian coins and to tell Chuck that we missed you on this trip!!
 Lastly, I have never been away from home this long and I miss my family a lot!
 Love you guys!

 We did it!